Ayush301077/TuneSight/README.md

 # 🎵 TuneSight: ML Hyperparameter Tuning Dashboard

-TuneSight is an interactive, user-friendly web application for exploring, visualizing, and tuning machine learning models.
-Built with Streamlit, it empowers users to upload datasets, perform exploratory data analysis, visualize data, and tune hyperparameters for a variety of ML models—all from an intuitive dashboard.
+TuneSight is an interactive, user-friendly web application for exploring, visualizing, and auto tuning machine learning models.
+Built with Streamlit, it empowers users to upload datasets, and visualize data for a variety of ML models—all from an intuitive dashboard.

 ---